Feyerabend/bb/workbook/ch05/inter/tac/TAC.md

 __3. Conditional Branching__

 TAC supports conditional statements using comparisons and jumps:
-- if-goto: Conditional jump to a label if a condition is true.
+- `if-goto`: Conditional jump to a label if a condition is true.
-- goto: Unconditional jump to a label.
+- `goto`: Unconditional jump to a label.

 Example (if-else):